CVE ROLL · Q2 2026

 Salesloft-Drift OAuth abuseUNC6395 · 700+ orgs · the template

-Human-run, but the exact operational pattern autonomous agents will inherit.
+Not an AI agent incident.
+Human-run, included as a precursor because it demonstrates the exact operational pattern autonomous agents will inherit.
 Stolen OAuth tokens from Drift's Salesforce integration accessed customer environments across 700+ organizations.
 No phishing, no exploit.
 The traffic looked legitimate because it came from a trusted SaaS-to-SaaS link.
 Replace "stolen token" with "over-scoped agent grant" and you have the shape of every MCP incident above.

 Reco · Mandiant